Chethandc2014/swagger-wiki/Annotations-1.5.X.md

 `@javax.ws.rs.Path` is required at class level (since v1.5.8) to have Swagger scan root resoure, in compliance with JAX-RS spec.

-`@ApiOperation` is required to declare an API operation.

-Without having those three combined, no output will be generated.
+Without having those two combined, no output will be generated.
 Servlets require `@ApiImplicitParam` to define the method parameters whereas JAX-RS based application can utilize the basic `@XxxxParam` annotations (`@QueryParam`, `@PathParam`...).

 Table of contents: